-However, volatile raw material prices of vegetable oils and petrochemicals, coupled with increasing incidence of toxicity and hazards associated with the same, may hinder industry growth.
-Moreover, hazards associated with consumption of higher product concentration such as liver toxicity, cancer, and skin damage in humans and animals may negatively affect industry growth.
+However, volatile raw material prices of vegetable oils and petrochemicals, coupled with the increasing incidence of toxicity and hazards associated with the same, may hinder industry growth.
+Moreover, hazards associated with the consumption of higher product concentrations such as liver toxicity, cancer, and skin damage in humans and animals may negatively affect industry growth.

-Stearic acid esters are used with ethylene glycol to develop pearly effect in shampoos, cosmetics, and personal care products.
-Soaps are able to retain their shapes in the moulded form owing to optimum saturated fatty acid content.
+Stearic acid esters are used with ethylene glycol to develop a pearly effect in shampoos, cosmetics, and personal care products.
+Soaps are able to retain their shapes in the molded form owing to optimum saturated fatty acid content.
 Alkyl ammonium derivatives are used to manufacture soaps.

-Soaps and detergents was the largest application segment in 2014, accounting for over 25.0% share of the total demand.
+Soaps and detergents were the largest application segment in 2014, accounting for over 25.0% share of the total demand.
 The segment is anticipated to witness rapid growth in the upcoming years.
 Body lotions, along with edible margarine, are manufactured in stearic acid, which is anticipated to bolster global stearic acid market growth.
-The lubricants application segment is projected to witness significant growth due to growth of several applications including softening and release agents.
+The lubricant application segment is projected to witness significant growth due to the growth of several applications including softening and release agents.

-Stearic acid acts as a lubricant in injection moulding applications, thus generating a significant demand in the industrial sector.
-Niche applications include production of candles, coatings, plasticizer alcohols, cleaners, and paints.
-Personal care is projected to be the fastest growing application segment on account of rising product scope in emerging economies such as India, China, and Japan.
+Stearic acid acts as a lubricant in injection molding applications, thus generating a significant demand in the industrial sector.
+Niche applications include the production of candles, coatings, plasticizer alcohols, cleaners, and paints.
+Personal care is projected to be the fastest-growing application segment on account of rising product scope in emerging economies such as India, China, and Japan.

-Asia Pacific is expected to be one of the promising regional markets on account of growing demand for personal care products in emerging countries such as China and India due to increasing disposable income and changing lifestyle.
-Emergence of Malaysia and Indonesia as manufacturing hubs for oleochemicals such as stearic acid due to increasing availability of vegetable oils is expected to have a positive impact on market growth in the near future.
+Asia Pacific is expected to be one of the promising regional markets on account of the growing demand for personal care products in emerging countries such as China and India due to increasing disposable income and changing lifestyles.
+The emergence of Malaysia and Indonesia as manufacturing hubs for oleochemicals such as stearic acid due to increasing availability of vegetable oils is expected to have a positive impact on market growth in the near future.

-Mature regional markets such as North America and Europe are anticipated to generate a significant revenue on account of rising demand in countries such as U.S. and Germany respectively.
-Middle East and Africa is projected to witness high demand on account of rising population and expanding application scope as plasticizers and lubricants.
-Central and South America is anticipated to witness high growth in the product market owing to rising demand from various end-use industries including personal care, soaps and detergents, and rubber processing.
+Mature regional markets such as North America and Europe are anticipated to generate significant revenue on account of rising demand in countries such as the U.S. and Germany respectively.
+Middle East and Africa are projected to witness high demand on account of rising population and expanding application scope as plasticizers and lubricants.
+Central and South America are anticipated to witness high growth in the product market owing to rising demand from various end-use industries including personal care, soaps and detergents, and rubber processing.

-Central and South America is anticipated to be one of the fastest growing regional markets in terms of revenue with a CAGR of 5.9% over the forecast period.
+Central and South America are anticipated to be one of the fastest-growing regional markets in terms of revenue with a CAGR of 5.9% over the forecast period.
 Population growth, along with increased disposable income, has driven demand for soaps and detergents.
-Shift in trend towards bio-based surfactant usage is expected to drive the stearic acid demand in soaps and detergents application segment in the region.
+A shift in trend towards bio-based surfactant usage is expected to drive the stearic acid demand in soaps and detergents application segments in the region.

 The industry participants are involved in continuous strategic collaborations in the form of mergers & acquisitions and joint ventures (JVs).
-Market leaders such as BASF, AkzoNobel, and Wilmar are taking ardent steps to expand their product portfolio and gain a competitive advantage in the rapidly growing regional stearic acid markets such as Asia Pacific.
+Market leaders such as BASF, AkzoNobel, and Wilmar are taking ardent steps to expand their product portfolio and gain a competitive advantage in the rapidly growing regions such as Asia Pacific.